nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

   will result in a new user.
 Because of this, the setting should be applied before putting ownCloud in production use and cleaning the bindings (see below).

-  The default behaviour does not differ from ownCloud 4.5.
-You do not want to change this after upgrading from ownCloud 4.5 unless you update the mapping tables yourself.

   * Example: *cn*